-I cannot even begin to tell you how much we liked this no bake cheesecake !!!
-A crustless cheesecake, more like a pudding than a cake, that wonderfully soft, sweet and delicious ricotta and sour cream base topped with a luscious raspberry cream layer and with fresh raspberries.
+I cannot even begin to tell you how much we liked this no-bake ricotta cheesecake !!
+A crustless cheesecake, more like a pudding than a cake, a soft, sweet, and delicious ricotta base topped with raspberry whipped cream and fresh raspberries.
 A dream of a cake, I am telling you!

 How to Use Gelatin

-I know many people are a bit intimidated about the thought of working with gelatin, been there myself at the beginning.
+I know many people are a bit intimidated about working with gelatin, I’ve been there myself at the beginning.
 But please, don’t worry too much about it!
 Making a cake filling or a cheesecake with gelatin is really easy once you’ve done it right at least once.
 You will only need some clear instructions, which I hope I will be able to provide.

 A few facts about gelatin:

-There are two kinds of gelatin: gelatin granules/powder and gelatin sheets.
+- There are two kinds of gelatin: granules/powder and sheets.

-Gelatine is not vegetarian or Halal or Kosher, as it is derived mostly from pork.
+- Gelatin is not vegetarian, Halal or Kosher, as it is derived mostly from pork.
 There are vegetarian/Kosher/Halal alternatives available.

-Some fruit sorts like fresh kiwi, pineapple, mango, papaya and even ginger contain protein-digesting enzymes that will affect the gelatin, preventing it from setting.
-So when using these fruits in a recipe, go for the canned alternative.
+- Some fruit sorts like fresh kiwi, pineapple, mango, papaya, and ginger contain protein-digesting enzymes that will affect the gelatin, preventing it from setting.
+When using this fruit in a recipe, go for the canned alternative.

 Hydrate/bloom the gelatin: